John Mulaney: Marriages and relationships

 On July 5, 2014, Mulaney married multimedia artist Annamarie Tendler.
 Friend Dan Levy performed their wedding ceremony.
 Their separation was announced in May 2021 and they divorced in January 2022.

 In September 2021, Mulaney announced that he and his girlfriend, actress Olivia Munn, were expecting a child.
 On November 24, 2021, their first child, a son, was born.
 Mulaney and Munn married in July 2024 in New York.
 Their second child, a daughter, was born via surrogate on September 14, 2024.
 They live in Orange County, California.

 Substance use issues

 Mulaney has discussed onstage his struggles with substance use.
+Mulaney has stated that he started smoking at age 13, and quit when he was 39.
 In a 2014 interview, he said he had been sober since September 22, 2005.
 In his first appearance on television in 2021, Mulaney said he had checked into a rehabilitation facility in September 2020, left the recovery program, hosted Saturday Night Live in October, and relapsed after the show.
 Seth Meyers, Fred Armisen, Bill Hader, Nick Kroll, Natasha Lyonne and other friends then staged an intervention for Mulaney preceding his December 2020 rehab stint.
 In December 2020, Mulaney checked into a drug rehabilitation center for alcoholism, cocaine dependence, and prescription drug addiction.
 He moved into outpatient care in February 2021.